Ford Taurus (sixth generation): Taurus SHO

-Ford Police Interceptor Sedan
+Police Interceptor Sedan

 When the Ford Crown Victoria Police Interceptor (CVPI) ended production in late 2011, Ford developed two new models to replace it, as part of their Ford Police Interceptor range.
 For the 2013 model year, Ford introduced the Taurus-based Ford Police Interceptor Sedan (FPIS) and Explorer-based Ford Police Interceptor Utility (FPIU).
-Co-developed and tested by the Los Angeles County Sheriff's Department and the Michigan State Police, the FPIS was a specially-designed variant of the sixth-generation Taurus.
+Co-developed and tested by the Los Angeles County Sheriff's Department and the Michigan State Police, the FPIS was a specially designed variant of the sixth-generation Taurus.

 Unlike the outgoing CVPI, the sedan was unavailable with a V8 engine or rear-wheel drive.
 Initially, the FPIS was offered with a standard 3.5 L naturally aspirated V6 with front- or all-wheel drive that made 288 hp and 254 lb.ft of torque, as well an optional 3.5 L EcoBoost V6 with all-wheel drive borrowed from the SHO, producing 365 hp.
 The EcoBoost version of the FPIS had several features that were shared with the Taurus SHO Performance Package and not available with the other engine choices such as its SHO Performance Package-calibrated electronic power steering system, and 3.16 final drive ratio.
 From its release in 2013 to its discontinuation in 2019, the EcoBoost FPIS was ranked as the fastest police car in the U.S., with a 0-60 time of 5.7 seconds and a top speed of 150 mph.
 Shortly after the FPIS's release, a naturally aspirated 3.7 L engine taken from the Ford Mustang (in transverse arrangement) was added to the lineup, replacing the naturally aspirated 3.5 L V6 as the standard engine.
 However, the naturally aspirated 3.5 L remained available as a cost-saving option.
 The new 3.7 L V6 was not available on the civilian Ford Taurus.
 Its 3.72 L aluminum block V6 engine weighed 40 lb less than the previous version.
 It produced 305 hp and 279 lb·ft of torque.
 All available engines came standard with a six-speed automatic transmission, and all-wheel drive.
 Front-wheel drive was an available cost-saving option for the naturally aspirated 3.5 L V6 version.
 The naturally aspirated 3.5L and 3.7L V6 engines came standard with Ford's Twin Independent Variable Camshaft Timing (Ti-VCT) system.
 Flex Fuel was an available option for both the naturally aspirated 3.5 L and 3.7 L engines, enabling them to run on E85 fuel.

 Ford stated that the FPIS would match the safety record of the outgoing CVPI.
 The FPIS was available with a host of safety technologies not available on the CVPI, such as Blind Spot Information System, a rear-view camera, Ford SYNC, a reverse sensing system, automatic headlights, electronic stability control, and side-curtain airbags.
 The FPIS was designed and built alongside the FPIU; to facilitate easier repairs and user familiarity, many parts, repair techniques, specifications, and vehicle interfaces were intentionally the same.